themusiclab/musical-babies/README.md

 Analysis scripts are in `/analysis`.

-Analysis results, interim datasets and the like are in `/results`.
+Analysis results are in `/results`.

 ### Visualisations

-Images and static data used for non-dynamic visualisations are in `/viz`.
+Images used for non-dynamic visualisations are in `/viz`.

 ### Materials

-Intervention materials are in `/materials`, and include video karaoke files provided to parents to aid in the singing intervention.
+Intervention materials (i.e., video karaoke files provided to parents to aid in the singing intervention) are in `/materials`.